Ballinskelligs

 View Larger Map

-From Sligo you come on the N5 sign-posted Bundoran / Donegal.
-When you get to Bundoran drive straight through the town and then watch out for a signpost on your left for Tullan.
+From Sligo you come on the N5 toward Donegal / Bundoran and then take the R267 sign-posted Bundoran.
+As you drive into the town watch out for a sign post on your left for West End Bathing Pool.

 Ordnance Survey Discovery Series Map No. 16